-I am from two different places, the Bay Area and Kansas City.
-I came to Tucson to attend the University of Arizona, which is my connection to Tucson.
-That’s the first time I ever visited Tucson.
-I’ve been here ever since.
+I originally called two different places home: the Bay Area and Kansas City.
+I first came to Tucson to attend the University of Arizona, and I’ve been here ever since.

 Why is Tucson special to you?

 I’ve always felt very connected to the people, the community, the culture, and the land here in Tucson.
 All the different parts that make up Tucson come together to make it special to me.
-Everything about it has always felt like home, which is why I feel very connected to it, and to all the different parts of it.
+Everything about it has always felt like home.

 What is an experience in Tucson that shaped you?

-Playing on the University of Arizona men’s basketball team was an incredible experience; it definitely shaped me.
-It’s how I connected with so many different people in the community and the University.
-I met so many people through that experience.
-Not only my teammates, coaches, and my friends, lifelong friends, but then just the sort of indirect connections and all the people that are part of U of A and the fan base, and people that I don’t know.
-I would go in and have lunch at Mi Nidito Restaurant down on South Fourth Avenue, and people would recognize me.
-I just feel really connected to everyone here.
+Playing on the University of Arizona men’s basketball team was an incredibly defining experience for me.
+I was able to meet and connect with so many different people in the community and the University.
+Not only did I gain teammates, coaches, and lifelong friends, but also the sort of indirect connections with all the people that are part of U of A and the fan base, and even people that I don’t know.
+I would go in and have lunch at Mi Nidito Restaurant down on South Fourth Avenue, and people would recognize me and say hello.
+I have always felt really connected to everyone here.

 Tucson is a very welcoming place.
-It has a lot of old-fashioned values, while at the same time it’s also a pretty liberal city.
+It has a lot of old-fashioned values, but at the same time, it’s also a pretty liberal city.
 The community is very respectful of each other.
 My experience playing basketball and the connections I’ve made have stayed with me.
-Tucson has always felt like home for me, and it is such a college town, that’s something that I’ll always have.
+Tucson has always felt like home for me, and it is such a college town which is something that I’ll always appreciate.

 What is your favorite landmark?

 I don’t have a favorite landmark because there are so many that are special to me.
-So, of course, it probably just starts with the University of Arizona, the UA mall, McKale Center, Arizona Stadium, Gentle Ben’s, you name it.
+My list, of course, starts with the University of Arizona, the UA mall, McKale Center, Arizona Stadium, Gentle Ben’s, you name it.
 Everything around the U of A, the downtown area, El Charro, 4th Avenue.
 San Xavier Mission, I love the mission, and that’s just outside of Tucson.
 Sabino Canyon is particularly special to me, I live out in that area of town now.
 There are too many wonderful places to name.

 What are the qualities of a team player?

-There are a lot of qualities in a team player.
-I think there are dozens of them that you can look for in people.
-One of the most important things to keep in mind for me is focusing on your team’s vision, mission, and goals.
-Those are the first things you think about when you’re working or collaborating with a team.
-That’s another collaboration.
-But being focused on those team goals and not so much being worried about your individual goals.
-What happens, typically, is if you’re focused on the team goals, your goals, satisfaction, and things that you’re trying to do, usually take care of themselves.
+One of the most important things to keep in mind for me is to focus on your team’s vision, mission, and goals.
+Those are the first things you should think about when you’re working or collaborating with a team, not your individual goals.
+What happens, typically, is if you’re focused on the team goals, your own goals, satisfaction, and things that you’re trying to do, usually fall in line as well.

 The top qualities of a team player are being collaborative, honest with people, responsible, living up to your commitments, and understanding your role.
 Understanding your role is a really big one.
-And sometimes that’s not easy to figure out, but I think once you know it, really playing that part is essential.
-It can change, but it’s really important.
+Sometimes it’s not easy to figure out, but I think once you know it, really playing that part is essential.
+Your role can change, but it will always be important.
 Being candid, humble, and really taking satisfaction in other people’s accomplishments is key to succeeding on a team.
-Ultimately, just wanting to be part of something bigger than yourself and taking joy in that, taking delight in accomplishing those things you can do as a team.
+Ultimately, just wanting to be part of something bigger than yourself and taking joy in that, taking delight in accomplishing those things you can do as a team creates the best results.

 Why do people and relationships come first?

-Part of teamwork is putting people and relationships first.
-Over time, we figured out with Genius Avenue and our partners that if we focus on the people and the relationship, our goals, whether trying to hit budget, make sales, or get a deal done, are attainable.
+Part of teamwork is putting other people and relationships first.
+Over time, we figured out with Genius Avenue and our partners that if we focus our efforts on the people and the relationship, our goals are attainable.

 We want to be aligned with our partners and to grow with them.
-During the negotiation of a deal, we’ll hit a snag a lot of times; we’ll hit points where we do not really agree on a particular term, a number, maybe a service fee, or something.
-When we start focusing on the relationship, the people, and how we want to grow together, it’s almost magical how suddenly the terms and the things we’re trying to negotiate become aligned.
+During the negotiation of a deal, we’ll hit a snag a lot of times; we’ll hit points where we do not agree on a particular term, a number, or something else.
+When we start focusing on the relationship, the people, and how we want to grow together, it’s almost magical how suddenly the terms and the things we’re trying to negotiate align.
 It happens time and time again.
-Nearly every contract that I deal with, as a general counsel, when I negotiate, I really focus on the relationship, and the contractual process becomes effortless.
+With nearly every contract that I deal with, I focus on cultivating the relationship and the contractual process and negotiations become effortless.

-Why is it our responsibility to get better every day?
+Why is it our responsibility to improve every day?

-A long time ago, somebody told me that, “Every day you’re either getting better, or you’re getting worse.”
-Those are your two choices: to get better or worse, why not choose to get better?
-When we get better every day, then, obviously, for us as a company, our partners will feel it in a great way, and our customer service will be better.
-Our relationships are going to be better.
-Everything we do is going to be better for the client.
-I’m also really process-driven, so I think that taking that approach leads to getting better every day.
+A long time ago, somebody told me, “every day you’re either getting better, or you’re getting worse.”
+Those are your two choices: to get better or worse, so why not choose to get better?
+When we improve every day, our partners will notice and our customer service will be better.
+I’m also really process-driven, so I think taking that approach, in turn, will also lead to continuous improvement.

 As an attorney, I’m very detail-oriented.
-If you can just improve things, just little by little, and you do that every day, you end up looking back, and you can have these tremendous gains and gigantic improvements that you never really thought were possible.
-As I said, not only does it help and benefit the customer and the client, but it helps us at the same time.
+If you can improve things little by little every day, you end up making these tremendous gains and gigantic improvements that you never really thought were possible.

-Chris Baker, Genius Avenue’s VP of Technology and Innovation, and I talked about just paying attention.
+Chris Baker, Genius Avenue’s VP of Technology and Innovation, and I talked extensively about just paying attention.
 When you pay attention, you understand; that’s self-awareness.
-You see different things, from the big picture to the details.
-What’s the vision of your company?
-What’s its mission?
-It goes all the way down to just your relationship with a client and an employee too.
-Maybe they need a friend.
-Understanding that being self-critical is hugely important, and that’s part of being self-aware.
-It is reanalyzing yourself and how you do things all the time.
+You see things from a different perspective, from the big picture to the details.
+What is your company vision?
+What is the mission?
+This holds true all the way down to your relationship with a client and your employees Understand that being self-critical and reanalyzing yourself and your actions is a hugely important part of being self-aware.

-We have different models that we’re always working on.
-In today’s day and age, with technology and innovation, it’s possible that a particular your model could be outdated in a week.
-However, core values like self-awareness and self-improvement don’t often ever become outdated.
-Those are things that we stick with, but being super flexible and working with the world and the technology.
-We all saw it with COVID how you can be flexible and relearn how to work together.
+We always have new models that we’re working on.
+In today’s day and age, with such technology and innovation, it’s possible that a particular model could be outdated in a week.
+However, core values like self-awareness and self-improvement don’t often become outdated.
+Those are things that we can always cultivate while being super flexible with the pace of the world and technology.

-If you’re satisfied with where you’re at, you’re going to get stagnant, and you’ll go backward.
-So, you’ve got to be looking at how you do things and how you can do them better.
+If you’re satisfied with where you’re at, you’re going to get stagnant, and you’ll go backwards.
+You have to be looking at how you do things and how you can do them better.
 Why do you need to improve on them?
 Because otherwise, somebody else will.